-- For more information, refer to Hypertension-Diagnosis and Management.
+For more information, refer to BCGuidelines.ca - Hypertension: Diagnosis and Management.

-Instigate lifestyle management, followed by the use of medications when appropriate to control blood glucose.
-DM is a major risk factor for CVD, but a patient with DM does not need to be automatically considered high risk for CVD.1 CCS3defines a patient with DM high risk for CVD if they are aged ≥40 OR they are aged ≥30 with a diagnose of DM for > 15 years.
-While the current FRS now includes diabetic status, to individualize a type 2 DM patient’s risk, use the United Kingdom Prospective Diabetes (UKPDS) risk calculator or table, website: www.dtu.ox.ac.uk/riskengine/.
+Support healthy behaviour modifications followed by the use of medications when appropriate to control blood glucose.
+DM is a major risk factor for CVD, but a patient with DM does not need to be automatically considered high risk for CVD.
+CCS defines a patient with DM high risk for CVD with age ≥40 years, >15-year duration for age ≥30 years (type 1 diabetes mellitus), or with the presence of microvascular disease.
+While the current FRS now includes diabetic status to individualize a type 2 DM patient’s risk, use the United Kingdom Prospective Diabetes (UKPDS) risk calculator or table, website: www.dtu.ox.ac.uk/riskengine.

-In patients with CKD, the combination of simvastatin plus ezetimibe has shown some benefit in reducing major atherosclerotic events when compared to placebo; however, no benefit on all-cause mortality has been demonstrated.48
+In patients with CKD, the combination of simvastatin plus ezetimibe has shown benefit in reducing major atherosclerotic events when compared to placebo; however, no benefit on all-cause mortality has been demonstrated.70

-- For more information, refer to Chronic Kidney Disease - Identification, Evaluation and Management of Adult Patients.
+For more information, refer to BCGuidelines.ca - Chronic Kidney Disease - Identification, Evaluation and Management of Adult Patients.